 10 Juicy Facts About Leeches

-Leeches get a bad rap, but they’re actually pretty cool once you get to know them.
-Parasite expert, curator at the American Museum of Natural History, and self-described Leech Guy Mark Siddall shared some surprising facts about the worms we love to hate.
+Leeches get a bad rap, but they’re actually pretty cool once you get to know them—and we're finding out more about them, even today.
+Recently, a team led by Anna Phillips, curator of parasitic worms at the Smithsonian National Museum of Natural History, discovered a new species of medicinal leech (pictured above) in a Maryland swamp.
+We asked parasite expert and curator at the American Museum of Natural History Mark E. Siddall to share some surprising facts about the worms we love to hate.

 “Every continent on the planet has leeches, with the exception of Antarctica,” Siddall says.
 “And even then there are marine leeches in Antarctic waters.”
 Humans have co-existed with leeches for so long, according to Siddall, that just about every language has a word for leech.

 3. Leeches have made a comeback in medicine.